Line array: History

 The line array effect of the narrowing of the beam with increasing frequency was first demonstrated by acoustical pioneer Harry Olson.
 He published his findings in his 1957 text, Acoustical Engineering.
 Olson used line array concepts to develop the column speaker in which vertically aligned drivers in a single enclosure produced mid-range output in a wide horizontal and narrow vertical pattern.
 Line arrays have been around for over half a century but until recently most were voice range only.
 The application for these was for highly reverberant spaces where a narrow vertical design kept from exciting the reverberant field.

 A multi-band line array elements in a horizontally oriented enclosure was suggested by Joseph D'Appolito in 1983.
-However, it was L-Acoustics' V-DOSC line array in the mid-1990s that would show the concert world that a more level and smoother frequency response can come from fewer boxes in a line array.
-As soon as people realized that there was no destructive interference in the horizontal plane and waves combine mostly in phase in the vertical plane, the race was on for loudspeaker manufacturers.
+However, the product was popularized majorly by L-Acoustics' V-DOSC line array introduced in 1992.
+This led to the discovery that a more level and smoother frequency response can come from fewer boxes in a line array.
+The industry also soon found that there was no destructive interference in the horizontal plane and waves combine mostly in phase in the vertical plane, causing many loudspeaker manufacturers to quickly develop their own similar product.